 How can I submit a prayer request?

 If you have an issue that you’d like the whole church family to pray about, you can send your request to the Church Office at email@example.com.
 Your request may be edited slightly for the sake of our readership and sent out with the next daily email alert, or in an immediate emergency prayer request email.
-We also have a 24/7 Prayer Hotline if you feel the need to pray with someone right away.
-Call our Prayer Ministry Director Jeff Ermold any time at (610) 944-1444, or email him at firstname.lastname@example.org with your request.
+We also have a 24/7 Prayer Hotline if your prayer request is urgent and can't wait for the next day.
+Call our after-hours number and leave a message at any time at (484)223-2938.

 How can I receive a pastoral visit?